VMT01/learn-sfml/README.md

 ```

 ## Usage
-Only for test folder, just run
+Only for test folder, just run.
+It will detect if there have folder `resources`
 ```bash
 ./run.sh
 ```
-It will detect if there have folder `resources`

-Or else, you can direct to folder, something like
+Or else, you can direct to folder, something like below.
+Remember, must have folder `resources` in your working directory
 ```bash
 ./run.sh star-field
 ```